Vaping Equipment Explained – A Beginners’ Guide to Vape Hardware

-- Batteries and Mods
+Batteries and Mods

-A VV/VW mod enables you to customize your output by setting your voltage or wattage.
+A VV/VW mod enables you to customise your output by setting your voltage or wattage.
 This gives you the flexibility to use a wide variety of clearomizers with different resistances and coils.
 You can control the amount of heat generated by the coils to suit your juice and vaping preference.
-The mods have simple controls and small LED or OLED screens which display the settings and safety warnings.
+The mods have simple controls and small LED or OLED screens that display the settings and safety warnings.

-- Temperature Control Mods
+Temperature Control Mods

-Cartomizers and Clearomizers
+Cartomisers and Clearomizers

-Replaceable Coils v Rebuildable Coils
+Replaceable v Rebuildable Coil

 Regardless of what equipment you are using, your heating coils will eventually need replacing.
-How long they last will depend on your vaping style and the type of juice you prefer.
+How long they last will depend on your vaping style and the type of e-cigarette juice you prefer.
 Many clearomizers feature replaceable coil heads.
 These screw in and out of the device for easy replacement.
-This means that when your coils have given up the ghost, you won’t have to kiss goodbye to your tank.
+This means that when your coil heads have given up the ghost, you won’t have to kiss goodbye to your tank.

 Replaceable coil heads may incorporate adjustable airflow.
 This gives you even more control over flavour and vapour production.
 As you can remove the coils from the clearomizer, you can easily clean out the tank before you change flavours.
 Clearomizers are available with coil heads that boast a variety of resistances, including those suitable for sub-ohm vaping.
 You should check the details of any clearomizers that you are interested in to discover the resistance range supported by the device.

-If you are the sort of person who enjoys a little DIY then rebuildable coils could be for you.
-But if convenience is king then perhaps not.
-Rebuildable coils enable you to explore a variety of resistance wires and wicking materials to create a vaping device which is absolutely tailored to your requirements.
-However, there are dangers associated with this equipment and so you must ensure that you know how to use it safely.
+If you are the sort of person who enjoys a little DIY, then rebuildable coils could be for you.
+But if convenience is king, then perhaps not.
+Rebuildable coils enable you to explore a variety of resistance wires and wicking materials to create a vaping device that is absolutely tailored to your requirements.
+However, there are dangers associated with this equipment, and so you must ensure that you know how to use it safely.

 These days, with the advanced mods available, it is possible to achieve similar results without the need for sub-ohm coils.
 The latest high powered mods enable you to deliver the power you need without the risk of challenging the capacity of your equipment and coils.
 However, you can still indulge in sub-ohm vaping whilst using a VV/VW device.